githiomi/Learning_SQL/README.md

 2. `name`: A string that cannot be null.
 3. `length`: A float that represents the length of the song in minutes that cannot be null.
 4. `album_id`: An integer that is a foreign key referencing the albums table that cannot be null.

-After successfully creating the table copy the code from [data.sql](data.sql) into MySQL Workbench, and run it to populate all of the data for the rest of the exercises.
-If you do not encounter any errors, then your answer is most likely correct.

 ### 2. Select only the Names of all the Bands